BrianNguyen0116/ByteSized/README.md

 If you're not using an IDE, there is an executable jar file in the front-most directory capable of running the program.
 It is named ByteSized.jar.

 ###### Authors
-Alston Moras
-Riley McKinley
-Ivan Korpalo
-Mustafa Kharnoub
-Brian Nguyen
+Alston Moras, Riley McKinley, Ivan Korpalo, Mustafa Kharnoub, Brian Nguyen